7innovations/.github/profile/README.md

   <a href="https://github.com/dinDynamiX"><img src="https://github.com/dinDynamiX.png" width="50" height="50" alt="Nur Saifuddin"></a>
 </div>

 ---
 ## 🌍 Impact Vision

-**Together, we're not just building an app we're creating a compassionate technology that supports mental wellness, reduces stigma, and empowers individuals to take control of their mental health journey.**
+**Together, we're not just building an app we're creating a compassionate technology that supports mental wellness, and empowers individuals to take control of their mental health journey.**

-**Let's FixU and make a difference!** 🌱💪
+**Let's FixU and make a difference!** 💪

+---